 Katie Ann Echevarria Rosen Kitchens started membership box FabFitFun as an online magazine.
 Her goal was to change how women consume information about health and wellness.
 Traditionally, women’s magazines are instructional and set unattainable beauty standards.
 In contrast, she shifted the conversation to be multi-dimensional and focused on self-care.
 Eventually, as the site grew, Echevarria Rosen Kitchens changed course to begin bringing featured products directly to consumers.

-Furthermore, as a successful Latinx business owner, she places a heavy focus on ensuring FabFitFun represents Latina women entrepreneurs and creators like herself.
+Furthermore, as a successful Latinx business owner and female founder, she places a heavy focus on ensuring FabFitFun represents Latina women entrepreneurs and creators like herself.
 For example, the company has partnered with Eva Longoria and participated at the #WeAllGrow Summit.
 “I am a big believer that you need to see it to do it.
 There are so many amazing, talented, smart Latinas with big dreams and ambitions.
 I would be doing a disservice to myself and future generations not to if I didn’t use my platform to inspire others,” she tells Hola! in an interview.

 In 2019, the company hit one million subscribers, and PitchBook estimated the company’s value at $930 million dollars.